Georgia Air National Guard

 The Georgia Air National Guard (GA ANG) is the aerial militia of the State of Georgia, United States of America.
-It is, along with the Georgia Army National Guard, an element of the Georgia National Guard.
+It is a reserve of the United States Air Force, and along with the Georgia Army National Guard, an element of the Georgia National Guard.

 As state militia units, the units in the Georgia Air National Guard are not in the normal United States Air Force chain of command.
 They are under the jurisdiction of the Governor of Georgia through the office of the Georgia Adjutant General unless they are federalized by order of the President of the United States.
 The Georgia Air National Guard is headquartered in Atlanta, GA, and its commander is Major General Thomas F. Grabowski.

 Overview

 Under the "Total Force" concept, Georgia Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
 Georgia ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
 In addition, the Georgia Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

 Along with their federal reserve obligations, as state militia units the elements of the Georgia ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.